-Here are some concrete and key ways to help you adjust to life as a new mom and enjoy the process of doing so.
+Here are some treid and true ways to help you adjust to life as a new mom and enjoy the process of doing so.

 Make your bed everyday.